 What will you need in retirement?

-Here’s a fact: the basic cost of the average American family’s lifestyle is about $4,000 a month.
-That’s the price for basic necessities including mortgage, food, insurance, electricity, taxes, and such.
+Here’s a fact: the cost of the average American family’s lifestyle is about $5,315 a month.
+That’s the price for necessities including mortgage, food, insurance, electricity, taxes, and such.

-Most people have not calculated what retirement will cost and think more about what they’ll do when they retire than how they’ll save the money it’ll take to make those plans a reality.
+Most people have not calculated what retirement will cost and think more about what they’ll do when they retire than how they’ll save the money to do those things.
 While it’s important to know what you’re saving for, it’s equally important to know what that might cost.
 After all, you positively don’t want to reach retirement only to find that your savings can’t fund your expenses.